damian-krupa/react-stickers-jsonserver/README.md

 ## Description

 It is a Create, Read, Update and Delete (CRUD) sticky notes app written in React and using json-server for server mockup.
 It allows resizing of sticky notes thanks to textarea properties.
+It was inspired by a [YouTube tutorial](https://www.youtube.com/watch?v=dMQIVfY9hXc) where similar app is made in vanilla JS, without database support.

 ![screenshot](images/preview.png)